Sourdough Einkorn Hamburger Buns

 - In a large mixing bowl, combine flour, sugar and sea salt.

-- In a small mixing bowl, add water, oil and eggs to the Levain and whisk well with a fork.
+- In a small mixing bowl, add water, milk, oil and eggs to the Levain and whisk well with a fork.

 - Pour liquid mixture into the flour, and then mix with a stiff spatula or an Einkorn Kneading Tool as much as possible.
 Finish kneading with your hands.

 - Cover the mixing bowl with plastic wrap and let the dough rise for 3 to 5 hours, depending on the strength of your starter and the temperature in your kitchen.